JoeMosley96/NC-news/README.md

 # Northcoders News API

-This portfolio project is a mock news website created as part of a Digital Skills Bootcamp in Software Engineering provided by [Northcoders](https://northcoders.com/).
+This is a RESTful API which provides the backend for a news website.
+It was built using Express.js and Node Postgres, and interacts with a PostgreSQL database.
+The available endpoints support the following features:
+* Retrieving news data
+* Filtering news data by topic
+* Sorting news data by attribute
+* Leaving comments and votes on individual articles
+* Deleting comments
+* Voting on comments
+* Posting articles

 Link to hosted version
 https://jm-news.onrender.com

 To run this project locally:
-Make sure that Node.js is installed - at least version v21.6.2 Make sure that Node Postgres is installed - at least version v8.7.3
+Make sure that Node.js is installed - at least version v21.6.2
+Make sure that Node Postgres is installed - at least version v8.7.3

 Clone the main branch of the repository